gara-z/gara-recipes/Flaky tart dough.md

 Roll out appr 1/8 inch thick.

-Bake at 375 F. If the tart/galette/pie is browning too quickly, reduce the oven to 350 F or place aluminium foli on top.
+Bake at 375 F. If the tart/galette/pie is browning too quickly, reduce the oven to 350 F or place aluminium foil on top.

-Let cool at a wire rack.
+Let cool on a wire rack.

 ## II: Old-fashined flaky pie dough